anabolyc/foldercast-docker/README.md

 (assuming docker-compose is already installed and working correctly, see links section below)

 To verify your setup one would run it locally in your environment using below steps.
-To run this as a service usind systemd and have it auto started on boot please use second part of instruction
+To run this as a service using systemd and have it auto started on boot please use [second part](#run-as-a-service-auto-start-on-boot) of instruction

 ### Run manually (most probably for testing)